 Recommending enhancements to security for UHD students, staff, and faculty

 Recommending expansion of recycling in Houston

 This course is designed for students in all departments who would like further training in expository writing.
 It is not an "extension" of freshman English, but a course on style.
 In addition to writing and revising seven to eight papers, we will be doing substantial reading and rhetorical analysis of expository prose, as well as written exercises on style and rhetoric.
 The course will culminate in an extended "Survey Analysis of Professional Journals" in each student's academic field.
-Because this is a workshop-style course and because we only meet once a week, class attendance is expected.
+Because this is a workshop-style course, class attendance is expected.

 We will read nonfiction essays by authors such as E.B.
 White, William Golding, Joan Didion, George Orwell, Margaret Atwood, Toni Morrison, J.S.
 Mill, James Baldwin, Jessica Mitford, Vladimir Nabokov, Lewis Thomas, John Locke, Susanne K. Langer, Paul Fussell, Kathleen Norris, Jonathan Swift, Annie Dillard, Maya Angelou, John Donne, Plato, Eudora Welty, Martin Luther King, and Michel de Montaigne.

 Guide, 2nd ed.
 Upper Saddle River, NJ: Prentice-Hall, 1991.

 Nonfiction, 12th ed.
 New York: W.W.
 Norton, 2008.

 Three hours of literature (one ENG sophomore literature survey).